Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 *	Adding date and time stamp if saving to file
 *	Saving output to csv
 *	Saving plots to file

 The approach I took was to get code working for one item (for example the sepal length), check output was correct and once happy it was correct I reproduced code for all items.
-Only when I was happy that all output was correct did I start adding in loops to avoid unnecessary repitition of code.
+Only when I was happy that all output was correct did I start adding in loops to avoid unnecessary repetition of code.
 Again I got the loops working for one of my sections of code and then applied the logic elsewhere.
 My final step was to spend some time trying to tidy up my code output.

 ## Investigation Findings ##